 Ask every question.

 Join us for an evening where we share the full vision for WWCA — the academic model, the faith framework, the founding year plan, and how you can be part of it.
-Location and date announced soon to those on our list.
+Date and location confirmed to those on our list first.
+Drop your name and email in the inquiry form below and we will notify you the moment details are set.

 &